ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The bioinformatics pipeline demonstrated high selectivity by correctly identifying viral reads while excluding host and environmental sequences.”*

+   **Ontological references:**

 .. dropdown:: Sensitivity

    Ability of a method to correctly identify positives (true positive rate).

    **Example usage:**
-   The qPCR assay achieved a sensitivity of 98% for detecting the target gene
+   *“The qPCR assay achieved a sensitivity of 98% for detecting the target gene”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip